AgoraIO/video-sdk-samples-android/README.md

 # Agora Video SDK for Android reference app

-This app demonstrates the use of [Agora's Video SDK](https://docs.agora.io/en/video-calling/get-started/get-started-sdk) for real-time audio and video communication.
+This reference app demonstrates the use of [Agora's Video SDK](https://docs.agora.io/en/video-calling/get-started/get-started-sdk) for real-time audio and video communication.
 It is a robust and comprehensive documentation reference app for Android, designed to enhance your productivity and understanding.
 It's built to be flexible, easily extensible, and beginner-friendly.

-Clone the repo, run and test the samples, and use the code in your own project.
-Enjoy.
+Clone the repo, run and test the samples, and use the code in your own projects.
+Enjoy!

 - [Samples](#samples-)
 - [Prerequisites](#prerequisites)